 Genetic counseling is a process to help you understand your risk for hereditary cancer and make informed decisions about your care.

-Your Genetics APRN uses this information to estimate the chance that you have a hereditary condition that causes a higher than usual risk for cancer.
+A genetics professional uses this information to estimate the chance that you have a hereditary condition that causes a higher than usual risk for cancer.
 This is called a cancer risk assessment.

 This episode: learn more about genetic testing and counseling.
 Dr. Mary Wells and Michaela Sherbeck, APRN-CNS, AOCNS, AGCNS-BC join us to discuss who should have genetic testing, what to do with the results, and how clinical genetic testing differs from consumer genetic tests.